-Rainey Center, also known as Joseph Rainey Center for Public Policy, is a Washington, D.C.-based 501(c)(3) nonprofit with ties to the American Legislative Exchange Council that has been tax exempt since 2018.
+Rainey Center, also known as Joseph Rainey Center for Public Policy, is a Washington, D.C.-based 501(c)(3) nonprofit with deep ties to the climate change denying, pay-to-play group the American Legislative Exchange Council.
+Rainey Center has been tax-exempt since 2018.

 Rainey Center's describes itself as a "public policy research and leadership development community by and for women, minorities, and mavericks, named after Rep. Joseph Rainey, a former slave who was the first African American to serve in the United States House of Representatives."